ttviet2805/Course-Registration-System/README.md

 # Course Registration System
-This is the Course Registration System created by Student HCMUS-VNU - 21APCS1
+This is the Course Registration System created by Student HCMUS-VNU-21APCS1

 ## Members
 * 21125029 - Tran Tuan Viet